 Suspected source of fire in killings of journalists: This refers to the person or entity CPJ has identified as most likely responsible.
 Categories include: political groups (anti-government parties or combatants, including insurgents and terrorists); government officials (civilian government officials, including police); military officials (members of the government’s military); paramilitary groups (irregular armed forces allied with the government); criminal groups (criminals or members of criminal gangs, including drug traffickers); mob violence (crowds of people acting together but not otherwise organized); and local residents (individuals inspired to violence by news coverage).

 Impunity in murder cases: CPJ monitors the law enforcement and judicial process for each confirmed murder case, and we categorize the status of the investigation.
-The categories are: complete impunity (no convictions have been obtained); partial justice (some but not all of those responsible have been convicted; typically, assassins are convicted but not masterminds); and full justice (everyone responsible is convicted, including both perpetrators and masterminds).
+The categories are: complete impunity (no convictions have been obtained); partial justice (some but not all of those responsible have been convicted; typically, assassins are convicted but not those who ordered the killing); and full justice (everyone responsible is convicted, including perpetrators and those who commissioned them).
 Cases in which the suspected perpetrators were killed during apprehension are categorized as partial impunity.

-CPJ maintains a list of journalists who have disappeared while doing their work.
-Although many of them are feared dead, if no body has been found, CPJ generally does not classify them as “Killed.”
-In making a decision how to classify a case, CPJ also takes into consideration the expectations of the journalist’s family.
-Journalists who disappear while in government custody are classified as “Imprisoned” as a way to hold the government accountable for the journalist’s fate.
+CPJ maintains a list of journalists known to have disappeared while doing their work.
+Although many of them are feared dead, CPJ generally does not classify them as “Killed” if no body has been found.
+In deciding whether and how to document a case, CPJ also takes into consideration the views of the journalist’s family and whether publicity could harm the journalist.
+Journalists who disappear while in government custody are classified as “Imprisoned” to reflect that CPJ holds the government accountable for the journalists’ fate.